tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/02_type_inference.md

 ## Type Inference Improvements

 There have been several type inference improvements in Java 8.
-Firstly to be able to support lambdas, the way the compiler infers things has been improved to use _target typing_ extensively.
-Secondly, specific improvements were made over Java 7.
-These were managed under the Open JDK Enhancement Proposal 101.
+To be able to support lambdas, the way the compiler infers things has been improved to use _target typing_ extensively.
+This and other improvements over Java 7's inference were managed under the Open JDK Enhancement Proposal (JEP) 101.

 Before we get into those, lets recap on the basics.

 Type inference refers to the ability for a programming language to automatically deduce the type of an expression.

-Statically typed languages know the types of things only at _compile_ time.
-Dynamically typed languages know the types only at _runtime_.
+Statically typed languages know the types of things at _compile_ time.
+Dynamically typed languages know the types at _runtime_.
 A statically typed language can use type inference and drop type information in source code and use the compiler to figure out what's missing.

 ![](images/static_vs_dynamic.png)

-So this means that type inference can be used by statically typed languages, like Scala, to "look" like dynamic languages (like JavaScript).
+So this means that type inference can be used by statically typed languages (like Scala) to "look" like dynamic languages (like JavaScript).
 At least at the source code level.

 Here's an example of a line of code in Scala.

     val name = “Henry”

-It just doesn't need to tell the compiler explicitly that the value is a string.
+You don't need to tell the compiler explicitly that the value is a string.
 It figures it out.
 You could write it out explicitly like this,

-    val name : String = “Henry”
+    val name: String = “Henry”

 but there's no need.

-As an aside, Scala can usually figure out when you're finished, so you don't often have to add a terminating semi-colon.
+> As an aside, Scala also tries to figure out when you've finished a statement or expression based on it's _abstract syntax tree_ (AST).
+So often, you don't even need to add a terminating semi-colon.

 ### Java Type Inference